Winner of The Orwell Prize for Political Writing 2022

 The Western world has turned its back on migrants, leaving them to cope with one of the most devastating humanitarian crises in history.

-In 2018, Sally Hayden received a message on Facebook: “Hi sister Sally, we need your help.”
-It was from an Eritrean refugee who had been held in a Libyan detention center for months, locked in one big hall with scant meals.
+Late one night, journalist Sally Hayden received an urgent message on Facebook: “Sally, we need your help.”
+It was from a group of Eritrean refugees who had been held in a Libyan detention center for months.
 Now, Tripoli was crumbling in a scrimmage between warring factions, and the refugees remained stuck, defenseless, with only one hope: contacting her.

 With that begins Hayden’s staggering account of the migrant crisis across North Africa: from brutal, vindictive Libyan guards to unexpected acts of kindness; the frustration of visiting aid workers; fake marriages between detainees; the strain on real marriages; and the phenomenon of some refugees becoming oppressors after entering into Faustian bargains with their captors.
 With unprecedented contact with dozens of people currently inside Libyan detention centers, My Fourth Time, We Drowned will, for the first time, detail these stories.